Food Tour Description

 North of Little Italy

-Godfather, graffiti & good eats in this hip neighborhood filled with Little Italy’s secrets
+Godfather, graffiti & good eats in a hip neighborhood filled with old Italian secrets

-Tour the cozy corners of Nolita (the area North of Little Italy) where old-world charm meets a youthful downtown vibe.
+Tour the cozy corners of Nolita (the area North of Little Italy) where old-world charm meets a cool downtown vibe.
 Taste mouthwatering eats from undiscovered spots that specialize in century-old recipes.
 Devour a divine slice of brick oven pizza and a Brooklyn Blackout cupcake from a 1950’s style bakery owned by four Italian brothers.

 FOOD TASTINGS SERVED

-This tour includes 3 seated tastings and 3 on-the-go tastings.
+This tour includes 3 seated tastings to relax and enjoy, and 3 on-the-go tastings.